Gibney Beach: Villas

-There are only two villas on the beach available for rent by visitors and tourists: the Gibney Garden Cottage and the Gibney Beach Cottage, both located directly on the beach.
+Two villas on the beach are available for rent by visitors and tourists: the Gibney Garden Cottage and the Gibney Beach Cottage, both directly on the beach.
 The cottages can be rented separately or together.
-Botanical gardens surround the two villas are filled with orchids, heliconia, ylang ylang trees and fruit trees consisting of exotic plants and fruits including coconuts and star fruit.
+Botanical gardens surrounding the villas are filled with orchids, heliconia, ylang ylang trees and fruit trees consisting of exotic plants and fruits, including coconuts and star fruit.

 Gibney beach has limited parking, and there are no hotels or condos to rent on the land.
-There are, however, a few homes that are within easy walking distance to Gibney Beach, that are also popular with visitors and tourists.
-Tourists also have a very scenic and easy drive on paved roads into different shops and restaurants of Cruz Bay nearby.
+A few homes within easy walking distance of Gibney Beach are popular with visitors and tourists.
+Tourists also have a scenic and easy drive on paved roads into shops and restaurants of Cruz Bay nearby.

 Activities

 For simply relaxing on the beach and enjoying the nature of St. John, many people, both tourists and locals alike, visit Gibney Beach for its quieter atmosphere.
 This private, “off-the-beaten-path” quality of Gibney Beach is because there are no water sport rentals, eateries, and only limited parking available.
 Sea grape trees and palms line the shore creating shade.
 There are tree-covered picnic tables for those who wish to bring their own meal and enjoy family and friends at the beach.
 There is no admission charge at Gibney Beach.